Looking for ways to learn anything fast and remember it in 2018 (whatever it may be)?

 As with my 2016 State Of Your Memory Address, journals, friendships and learning a new language remain the most likely ways to experience optimal brain health and superior memory.

-Stick with the fundamentals if you want to learn anything fast and remember it, Memorizers, and you’ll do just fine.
+Stick with the fundamentals and keep clear of smartphone addiction if you want to learn anything fast and remember it, Memorizers, and you’ll do just fine.
 Here’s a free course to show you how: